sifferhans/css/README.md

-# css
+# @sigveh/css
-A simple CSS Reset and base styles for a clean start to every project.
+A simple CSS Reset and base styles, for a clean start to every project.